kaiorosa1/100-days-of-code/r1-log.md

 I've solved one more challenge.
 This last challenge I solved was about summing all prime numbers up to a given number and I could've solved this way from the beginning but I wanted to find another easier way.
 Turned out that was the easy way to solve it.

+### R1D55

+I have finished the Intermediate Algorithm Scripiting section.
+I had three remaining challenges and I decided that I was going to finish them all.
+I have to celebrate because it was very hard to get here.
+I hope I got better in the process.